HollandTS/CanvasToImages/README.md

 Arrows to move selected image(s) by pixel steps.
 Hotkeys: Arrows

 - Overlay:
-Set the pasted overlay's Opacity, put overlay to Front or Back
+Set the pasted overlay's Opacity, put overlay to Front or Back of layers/images

 ### Canvas Controls: